Delhi Safari

 Delhi Safari (also known as Jungle Safari) is a 2012 Indian Hindi-language computer-animated musical comedy film written and directed by Nikkhil Advani.
 The film traces the journey of five animals from Mumbai to Delhi as they struggle against an oppressive regime.
 It has been produced by Krayon Pictures (a Pune-based 3D animation studio).
-Based on a story and concept by Advani, the film's Hindi-language version features the voices of Akshaye Khanna, Govinda, Suniel Shetty, Boman Irani and Urmila Matondkar.
+Based on a story and concept by Advani, the film's Hindi-language version features the voices of Govinda, Akshaye Khanna, Suniel Shetty, Boman Irani and Urmila Matondkar.
 The screenplay of the film is written by Girish Dhamija and Suresh Nair.
 The music of the film is composed by Shankar–Ehsaan–Loy, while the lyrics are penned by Sameer.
 It is India's first stereoscopic 3D animation feature film.
 The film released in India on 19 October 2012.
 At the 60th National Film Awards, it won the National Film Award for Best Animated Film.
-The English-language version of the film has voices by Tom Kenny, Carlos Alazraqui, Jason Alexander, Cary Elwes, Tara Strong, Christopher Lloyd, Jane Lynch, Vanessa Williams and Brad Garrett.
+The English-language dubbed version of the film has voices by Tom Kenny, Carlos Alazraqui, Jason Alexander, Cary Elwes, Tara Strong, Christopher Lloyd, Jane Lynch, Vanessa Williams and Brad Garrett.
 The international sales of the film is being handled by Fantastic Films International.
 The film was released in the United States on 7 December 2012.